tidyverse/magrittr/README.md

   to use some attribute, say number of rows or columns, without having to make a lambda.
   Lastly, note that formulas using `.` still work.

+* Tests for the above have been added to the test suite.

 Installation: